nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 Docker containers are ephemeral by default; any changes to the container's filesystem are lost when the container is stopped.
 The Harmony Access Point, however, is a stateful application:

 - **Configuration files:** These include `domibus.properties` (the main configuration), XML files for plugins, keystore files for certificates (TLS and signing keys), truststore files, and Tomcat configuration (`server.xml`).
 These are generated or populated on first startup in the container's `/var/opt/harmony-ap/etc` directory.
 - **Security material:** The private keys and certificates are stored in keystore files on disk (e.g., `tls-keystore.p12`, `ap-keystore.p12`, and their corresponding truststores).
 Losing these would invalidate your node's identity and ability to decrypt messages.
 - **Message payloads and working files:** Harmony AP may store incoming message attachments (database only by default) or certain working data on disk (especially if not configured to use database storage for large objects).
 As message attachments could be written under the data directory if enabled, if those files disappear, you might lose the ability to resend or recover messages.
 - **JMS data (ActiveMQ):** The embedded ActiveMQ broker uses a file-based storage (KahaDB) to persist messages and transactions.
 This by default resides on the container's filesystem under the `/var/opt/harmony-ap/work` directory.
 If not persisted, a container restart could wipe in-transit messages or subscription info.
 Persisting the JMS store is important for reliability, particularly in production.

 In summary, without using volumes, each restart would act like a fresh installation: new keys, empty config, etc., which is not acceptable in production.
 Therefore, **using Docker volumes or bind mounts for `/var/opt/harmony-ap` or configuring the container to use the database for persistence is essential for a stable deployment**.
 This ensures that all configuration, security material, and message state are retained across container restarts or upgrades.

+> **Note:** While this document focuses on the Access Point itself, any other critical service used in the environment, such as the database or a potential ActiveMQ external broker, must also be configured with its own appropriate data persistence strategy.

 ### 3.2 Using Volumes for Persistence (Standalone Mode)

 For a single-instance deployment, you can use either:

-- **A Docker named volume** (as in the quick start example, "harmony-ap-data").
-- **A bind mount to a host directory** (e.g., a path on the host filesystem).

-**Docker Named Volume (Recommended for Simplicity):** This is a volume managed by Docker.
+- **A Docker named volume (recommended for simplicity):** This is a volume managed by Docker.
 If you ran the quick start command with `-v harmony-ap-data:/var/opt/harmony-ap`, Docker created a volume named harmony-ap-data.
 All the state (configs, keystores, etc.) is now stored there.
 You can list volumes with `docker volume ls` and examine it with `docker volume inspect harmony-ap-data`.
 The advantage of a named volume is Docker will maintain it even if the container is removed.
 On container upgrades, you simply attach the same volume to the new container, and all prior state is present.

-**Host Directory Mount:** Alternatively, you might want the files directly accessible on the host (for backup or editing).
+- **A bind mount to a host directory** Alternatively, you might want the files directly accessible on the host (for backup or editing).
 In that case, create a directory on the host (e.g., `/srv/harmony-ap`) and mount it: `-v /srv/harmony-ap:/var/opt/harmony-ap`.
-Ensure that this directory has correct ownership and permissions as covered in the File Permissions and User Considerations section below.
+Ensure that this directory has correct ownership and permissions as covered in the [File Permissions and User Considerations](#33-file-permissions-and-user-considerations) section below.
 The container will write its configuration and data files there, and you can inspect or modify them directly on the host.

+For more details on Docker storage options, see the [Docker Storage documentation](https://docs.docker.com/engine/storage/).

 **Verifying Persistence:** After first run, if you inspect the volume or directory, you should see a structure like: